The Composer, Producer, and

 The recording phase took a few weeks, with many takes for the vocals, which were whittled down to the best ones.
 Then Anvinson set out on the grueling and time-consuming editing that produces the final product.
 This was completed with part-time work done over several months, with a few long breaks where he listened to the song over and over in his car and studio - finding spots that needed tweaking.

 Anvinson decided to change the words in some parts during this time, which required re-recording the lead and background vocals in those sections.
 "I struggled hard to come up with an ultimate meaning for the song that was more universal in scope, while paying homage to the person who inspired me to write the song", Anvinson said.
-Finally, after this process of about six months, he thought that the song was not perfect, but as good as it was going to get without starting over almost from scratch - which he knew would take additional weeks.
+Finally, after this process of about six months, he thought that the recording was not perfect, but as good as it was going to get without starting over almost from scratch - which he knew would take additional weeks.
 He then released it on iTunes and Amazon.

 Anvinson knows that most independent small-studio songs don't usually sell very well, unless lots of money and time is spent on PR.
 Since he can't really afford to do that sort of thing, he'll promote "You Are an Angel" through social media, students, friends, and family.
 Anvinson says that "I'll be happy if the person I wrote the song for likes it, it moves people, and I sell more than a few copies.
 It feels good to share the song with people so it doesn't just exist in a vacuum."
 Plus, the young musicians on the recording get the positive experience of seeing their work online.
 He told them that they would get a percentage of the gross sales revenue.